Team-BHP > Technical Stuff

 ^^ Brake fluid should generally be replaced once in two years, along with radiator coolant in most cars.
 There is no question of "top up".
 Brake fluid level should not fall.
 If it does brakes must be inspected and serviced immediately.

-Gansan is online now (3) Thanks
+Gansan is offline (3) Thanks

 Old 4th June 2021, 01:21 #55